 If something happens that results in the child losing their sense of connection and safety, like an unfamiliar person entering the house or their parent becoming impatient with them, it’s not unusual for a child to become aggressive towards others.
 As well as learning that it’s not okay to hurt others, they largely need an answer to the question of; “but what CAN I do with all this frustration?”

-Children hurting others is often a cry for help; as well as guidance relating to what you won’t let them do, it’s also generally a call for increased connection, warmth, affection, fun, laughter or perhaps they have some big cries locked inside their body that need an outlet.
+Children hurting others is often a cry for help.
+Aggression is often a call for increased connection, warmth, affection, fun, laughter or perhaps they have some big cries locked inside their body that need an outlet.

-But most children, especially if older than 18 months, tend to hit, push or bite out of frustration.
 It can be good to make a note of when it happens and identify any patterns.
-Reducing the contributing factors may be the way forward.
+Reducing any contributing factors that cause the child to feel stressed can really help.
 For instance, many children become very out of balance when they eat certain foods like gluten or dairy, processed sugar or food with artificial colours and dyes.
 A few days of jotting everything down could potentially save you years of frustration.

-Advance warning.
-It also helps to prepare the child by explaining what you intend to do before and during normal activities; for instance “ok let’s go and change your nappy will we” giving them a minute to adjust, holding arms out and waiting for baby to come to you, this general approach increases their sense of having more power and decreases the fight-flight response that often leads to the instinct to attack.
+It also helps to prepare the child by explaining what you intend to do before and during normal activities.
+For instance; “ok let’s go and change your nappy” giving them a minute to adjust, holding arms out and waiting for baby to come to you.
+This general approach increases their sense of having more power and decreases the fight-flight response that often leads to the instinct to attack.